Menu

 In most states, immediate family members may ask the court to release short-term support funds while the probate proceedings lumber on.
 Then, eventually, the court will grant permission to the Personal Representative to pay the decedent’s debts and taxes and divide the rest among the devisees named in his Will.
 Finally, the decedent’s property will be transferred to its new owners.

-In some instances; for example when a decedent’s estate does not have many assets (see, Small Estate Probate Exemption at A.R.S. § 14-3971(B)), a Personal Representative can administer the decedent’s estate without the necessity of going through the Probate process.
+In some instances; for example when a decedent’s estate does not have many assets (see, Small Estate Probate Exemption at A.R.S.
+14-3971(B)), a Personal Representative can administer the decedent’s estate without the necessity of going through the Probate process.

 If you have questions regarding Probate or are a Personal Representative in need of help with the Probate process, call the attorneys at Lancer Law at (520) 352-0008 or [email protected].
-Mention this web page for a FREE CONSULTATION on your estate planning needs.
+Mention this web page for a FREE CONSULTATION on your estate planning / probate needs.

-© Copyright 2023 *Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
+© Copyright 2024 *Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.
 Content copyright 2009-2023.
 Lancer Law Firm.
 All rights reserved.